 About BAS (Basic Allowance for Subsistence)

 BAS (Basic Allowance for Subsistence) is a non-taxable allowance to defray a portion of the cost of subsistence.
 BAS offsets costs for a service member’s meals, however, it is not intended to cover the costs of meals for family members.
-This allowance originates from military history where room and board (rations) were provided as part of a member’s pay.
+This allowance originates from military history where room and board (rations) were provided as part of a servicemember’s pay.

-The BAS (Basic Allowance for Subsistence) rate increases are for all branches of the military: Air Force, Army, Coast Guard, Marines, Navy, and Reserves forces where applicable.
+The BAS (Basic Allowance for Subsistence) rate increases are for all branches of the military: Air Force, Army, Coast Guard, Marines, Navy, and Reserves forces, where applicable.